glottospace/glottospace/README.md

 #> 4787 Nomatsiguenga POINT (-74.4371 -11.5349)
 ```

 Aha!
-There it is: ‘Machiguenga’
+There it is: 'Machiguenga'

 ``` r
 glottosearch(search = "matsigenka", tolerance = 0.4)[,"name"]